MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 Your default browser will also open at the URLs to create Zotero and Hypothes.is accounts.

 The software's Instructions and a Checklist will also open to guide you through the process of installing and testing the software.

+# Limitations of package:

+This software package does not provide instructions on how to use the full range of functionalities of OpenSemantic Search.
+For example, thesauruses can be uploaded to automatically tag documents based on keywords.
+Instructions on this is not included.